AdobeDocs/commerce-learn.en/help/app-builder/first-app/web-src-folder.md

 ## Video content

-* Why do we use the web-src folder
+* What is the main purpose for the web-src folder
 * Typically included files and folders
 * How it is used in the application